 Maison Lavau produces wine from 25 hectares of vines they own in Chateauneuf du Pape.
 They also own 17 hectares cultivated in the Cotes du Rhone Villages appellation where they make both red and white wine.
 In Chateauneuf du Pape, they make 1 red wine.

-Lavau Chateauneuf du Pape is produced from a blend of 50% Grenache, 40% Syrah and 10% Mourvedre from vines that are on average, 40 years of age.
+Maison Lavau Chateauneuf du Pape is produced from a blend of 50% Grenache, 40% Syrah and 10% Mourvedre from vines that are on average, 40 years of age.
+The terroir is sandy soils found in the Baratin vineyard.
 The grapes are 100% destemmed.
-The wine is aged in a combination of mostly used, and some new, French oak barrels for 12 months before bottling.
+The wine is aged in a combination of 50& new, French oak barrels and the remaining 50% of the wine is aged in tank for 12 months before bottling.

 As a negociant, Maison Lavau bottles and sells wine from numerous appellations including: Chateauneuf du Pape, Gigondas,